GEO & AI Search

 Data & Statistics

-Original research, surveys, and verifiable numbers
+Original research, surveys, and verifiable numbers.
+Perplexity loves citing specific data points with sources.

 Structured Content